Cumnor House School for Girls, Purley

 In addition to the outdoor facilities, the usual array of ICT suite, music rooms and food technology rooms, are also to be found.
 Nearby the food tech room is an outdoor kitchen garden, admittedly a little overgrown, but considering the children have not long been back from their summer break, it’s probably not surprising.
 There’s also a big indoor sports hall, that was wonderfully light and airy, and a drama hall that doubles as the school lunch room.

 What else?
 Perphaps it’s the size, but Cumnor Girls’ has homey feel, with a sense of community and family.
 Lunch is a social event, for the girls and the teachers, who often eat together.
 In Reception, and Years 1 and 2, the class teacher always eats with the girls.

 There is a heavily-involved parents’ association, and families are encouraged to be involved in school life via music soiree evenings for parents, and other events.
 The parents association has raised a considerable amount for the school, buying a gazebo, outdoor play equipment, climbing walls, games and cameras.

 As you’d expect there is a house system, which was this year re-named by a student after a competition by the head teacher.
 Now instead of Red, Green, Yellow and Blue the houses are called Nightingale, Parks, Seacole and Keller, after influential women who have been successful despite facing challenges.
 These are characteristics the school is keen to promote in its girls.

 The academic results: Year 6 is small at Cumnor Girls’ School, so there’s no doubting your child will get the attention she needs.
-This year there were just 17 girls, of which 78 per cent achieved grammar school offers, and 88 per cent got their first choice of school.
-Most of the grammar school offers were to Nonsuch High School in Cheam and Wallington Grammar School for Girls.
-There were 18 scholarship offers in total with most offers from Caterham School, Croydon High School, and Greenacre School for Girls in Banstead.
+This year, there were 20 scholarship offers in total with most offers from Woldingham School, Croydon High School and Royal Russell.
 Some girls were offered more than one scholarship.
 There were 37 schools places offered from the likes of Sutton High, Caterham School, JAGs, Old Palace and Alleyns.